tamarin-prover/tamarin-prover/src/006_protocol-specification-processes.md

 `P | Q` is the parallel execution of processes
 P and Q. This is used, e.g., to model two participants in a protocol.

-`!P` is the replications of P, which allows an unbounded number of sessions in protocol executions.
+`!P` is the replication of P, which allows an unbounded number of sessions in protocol executions.
 It can be thought of to be an infinite number of processes `P | .. | P` running in parallel.
 If `P` describes a webserver answering a single query, then `!P` is the webserver answering queries indefinitely.